-The series 2015A CTF bond issuance represents the first use of CTF bonds for a new Rail Enhancement Program.
-The state authorized funding in 2014 for this program using either CTF bonds, as an expansion of the use of CTF bonds, or with state general obligation bonds.
-The series 2015A bond proceeds will help fund MBTA Green line extension capital costs for a new rail extension and associated stations.
-A recent government report has projected capital costs could be \$1 billion higher than originally projected for this line extension.
-The MBTA is currently under a state control board.
-Massachusetts is reviewing what changes could be made in the program to bring capital costs back to the original estimated costs, but there have been no cost overruns so far.
-Series 2015A bond proceeds will also be used for infrastructure improvements on the MBTA Orange and Red lines, and for separate commuter rail improvements, as well as a new track straightening project for north-south intercity travel through the City of Springfield, and improvements to Boston's south station.
-The state estimates approximately \$1.86 billion of CTF debt will be issued for the rail program through fiscal 2020, including the series 2015A bond proceeds.
+The series 2016A CTF bond issuance represents the second use of CTF bonds for the rail enhancement program.
+The commonwealth authorized funding in 2014 for this program using either CTF bonds, as an expansion of the use of CTF bonds, or with state general obligation bonds.
+The series 2016A bond proceeds will help fund MBTA Green line extension capital costs for a new rail extension and associated stations.
+The Massachusetts Department of Transportation (MassDOT) and the MBTA recently completed a comprehensive review of the project following a report that costs could be \$700 million-\$1 billion higher than originally projected for this line extension.
+Following this review, the project scope was revised to \$2.3 billion, up from its original estimate of \$1.992 billion and additional contributions of \$227 million from corridor municipalities and the metropolitan planning organization have been pledged to the project.
+Series 2016A bond proceeds will also be used for equipment and infrastructure improvements on the MBTA Orange, Red, and Fairmont lines, rail improvements in the "knowledge corridor," and improvements to Boston's south station.